sequelize/sequelize/.github/ISSUE_TEMPLATE/feature_request.md

 ### Additional context
 Add any other context or screenshots about the feature request here.

-## Feature Request Issue Template Checklist
+## Issue Template Checklist

 <!-- Please answer the questions below.
 If you don't, your issue may be closed. -->

-### Is your feature request dialect-specific?
+### Is this issue dialect-specific?

-- [ ] No. This request is relevant to Sequelize as a whole.
+- [ ] No. This issue is relevant to Sequelize as a whole.
 - [ ] Yes.
-This request only applies to the following dialect(s): XXX, YYY, ZZZ
+This issue only applies to the following dialect(s): XXX, YYY, ZZZ

-### Would you be willing to implement this feature by subitting a Pull Request?
+### Would you be willing to resolve this issue by subitting a Pull Request?

 <!-- Remember that first contributors are welcome! -->